 Bryan's brother Chris passed away at the age of 26 in 1997.
 Then in 2006, Bryan's older sister Kelly died of natural causes at the age of 39.
 She was survived by her husband Lee, who passed away from a heart attack seven years later.
 Bryan and his wife Caroline Boyer welcomed their three children into their Tennessee home and have raised them ever since.
 The Bryan family grew from Luke, Caroline, and their two boys Thomas and Tatum, to include Jordan, Kris and Tilden Cheshire.

 "I've had so many tragedies in my life," Bryan told PEOPLE, "it's almost like you don't want to tell the story because you don't want to feel like you're out there craving sympathy."

-But the country singer has never allowed all of his personal pain to affect his career, which fans will get to see in the upcoming docuseries (available to stream starting on August 6).
+But the country singer has never allowed all of his personal pain to affect his career, which fans will get to see in the upcoming docuseries (available to stream now).
 The five episodes chronicle his upbringing in Georgia to the beginnings of his country music career and current fame as a superstar.
 It will be a compilation of archival footage as well as new interviews that really give you an inside look at the American Idol judge's personal experiences over the past two decades.

 View this post on Instagram